-The Oregon Workforce Investment Board is seeking members who:
+The Workforce and Talent Development Board is seeking members who:

 passionate about assuring that Oregon has an effective workforce system